Rice Ear-Cutting Caterpillar

 SYMPTOMS

 Caterpillars are large, external feeders so they and their feeding damage are generally easily spotted.
 They feed on the leaves, leaving only the midrib uneaten.
 Caterpillars can form swarms that move from one field to another, voraciously feeding on foliage.
-This can result in massive leaf removal, although it is often localised within a field.
-A characteristic of Chinese armyworm (Pseudaletia separata) observed elsewhere during feeding at the grain filling stage is that mature larvae cut off panicles at their base causing some to bend while others are completely severed and fall to the ground.
+This can result in massive leaf removal, although it is often localized within a field.
+A characteristic of the Chinese armyworm (Pseudaletia separata) observed elsewhere during feeding at the grain-filling stage is that mature larvae cut off panicles at their base causing some to bend while others are completely severed and fall to the ground.

 Larvae on paddy